Skip to main content

 Copy ACS URL

-Copy the Assertion Consumer Service URL and save it in a text document for later use.
+Copy the Assertion consumer service (ACS) URL into a text document for later use.

 9